 Using your own custom-printed receipts makes it easier to advertise customer surveys, seasonal menu items, your website, and more.

 There’s no avoiding social media these days.
 Facebook and Instagram are the popular go-to’s lately, which means it’s also a good place for people to find information about your restaurant.
-We could write about social media advertising strategy for days, but here are two things you can do to quickly get started on the right foot:
+We could write about digital marketing for restaurants and social media advertising strategy for days, but here are two things you can do to quickly get started on the right foot:

 - Make sure you have completed your profiles and post regularly to your accounts.
 Your phone number, hours of operation, address, and the like should be listed on your profiles so that hungry diners can find you in a flash.
 When someone “checks-in” at your restaurant, your page will be linked in their post for others to see.
 Make sure what they find is recent and represents your business well.

-- Paid advertising allows you to zero in on Facebook users in your immediate area.
+- Facebook ads for restaurants allow you to zero in on Facebook users in your immediate area.
 Not only can you focus on showing your ad to the people closest to you, but Facebook can also further narrow your audience by targeting the types of people (i.e., families, the 40-something crowd, etc.).
 The ad will appear in the Facebook newsfeed, and as people are scrolling, your information will appear as if it were another post from a friend.

 4. Local Repeat Customers